Sreekiranar/open_ai_text_prompt_ui/README.md

 # OpenAI Text Prompt UI

 This project provides a simple and elegant user interface for sending text prompts to the OpenAI API and displaying the generated responses.
 The project consists of a Flask backend that communicates with the OpenAI API and a frontend built with HTML, CSS, and JavaScript.
+The entire code and documentation was created with the help of GPT-4, an advanced AI language model developed by OpenAI.

 ## Prerequisites